Julio and Marisol: The story continues

 A ninth episode takes place after Raul's death.
 Due to production issues, it never ran on the subway, leading The New York Times to call it "The Lost Episode".
 The thoughts of friends and family at the funeral are shown.
 A man wonders if he should get tested for HIV.
 Another man is determined this will never happen to him.
 A woman laments that Raul's womanizing and drug use finally caught up with him.
 A priest remembers Raul as an altar boy.
 The funeral director observes that he never had so many funerals for young people before the AIDS epidemic.

 The documented history of the campaign is incomplete after episode 9.
 In April 1999, an untitled episode 12 on the NYC Health blog shows Julio having a conversation with an HIV counselor after having had an HIV test which showed him to be negative.
 The conversation covers what Julio needs to do to remain negative, and touches on the fact that Julio's brother is gay.
 Julio calls Marisol to tell her that he tested negative.
 Episode 13 was announced in August 1999.

 In episode 15, Marisol's HIV-positive sister Dolores is pregnant.
 A doctor gives her a prescription saying it will protect her and her unborn child.
 Marisol and Dolores discuss options for informing the father, Manny.
 When Dolores visits Manny to tell him, he offers her drugs, which she refuses ("I didn't come here to get high.
 I came here to talk.").
 The episode was posted in 2024 on the New York City Transit Museum's Instagram.

 Suggestions from readers

 Proposals for new episodes were welcomed from readers.
-Episode 2 included a request for ideas.
-This resulted in over 100 people sending in suggestions ranging from the romantic to the off-beat.
+Episode 2 included a request for ideas which resulted in over 100 people sending in suggestions ranging from the romantic to the off-beat.
 One reader wanted to see Marisol have a failed relationship with a South American dictator only to reunite on the rebound with Julio, who by then would be working in a pet salon where Marisol brought her poodle for grooming.
 Another had Julio contracting HIV from a prostitute and confessing his indiscretion to Marisol, who then ends both their lives in a murder–suicide.
 Most of the suggestions, however, wanted to see the couple apologize and get back together.